Book Tower

-The Book Tower is a 145 m, 38-story skyscraper located at 1265 Washington Boulevard in Downtown Detroit, Michigan, within the Washington Boulevard Historic District.
-Construction began on the Italian Renaissance-style building in 1916, as an addition to the original Book Building, and finished a decade later.
-Designed in the Academic Classicism style, it has 38 rentable floors, two basement levels and two mechanical floors.
+Book Tower is a 145 m, 38-story skyscraper located at 1265 Washington Boulevard in Downtown Detroit, Michigan, within the Washington Boulevard Historic District.
+Construction began on the Italian Renaissance-style building in 1916, as an addition to the original Book Building, and finished a decade later, making it, at the time, the tallest building in Detroit.
+The building was designed by architect Louis Kamper, an American architect, active in and around Detroit and Wayne County, Michigan.